11 Lowest Calorie Vegetables to Insure Weight Loss

 Kale

-Red Russian kale, which is used widely in salads or on pizza because of its high fiber, vitamin K, vitamin C, vitamin A, calcium, and potassium content.
+Red Russian kale, is used widely in salads or on pizza because of its high fiber, vitamin K, vitamin C, vitamin A, calcium, and potassium content.

-Despite the fact that other varieties are nutritious and delicious.
+Even though other varieties are nutritious and delicious.

 Kale has only 9 calories per cup when it is uncooked.